13 Christmas Assembly Ideas for Primary School

 If you’re looking to really mix things up and opt for a truly alternative Christmas assembly, we have a few fun and creative ideas for a Christmas assembly that will really set you apart from the rest.

-10. Wrap up warm: Now we know that Christmas time comes at one of the coldest times of the year, but isn’t that part of the fun?
+Now we know that Christmas time comes at one of the coldest times of the year in the UK, but isn’t that part of the fun?
 Consider an open-air performance of your Christmas assembly.
 Everyone could come armed with warm clothes and hot drinks and gather in the playground or field in a large circle while you and your class perform your assembly (adapted accordingly) in the middle.

 Last Minute Christmas Assembly Ideas